fabianpage/ScalaFxml/README.md

 - use reflection on scalafx/javafx insted of pattern matching
 - parse immport statements of fxml file
+- how should the code for a button look? (onAction?)
 - ...

 [![Build Status](https://travis-ci.org/Nuriaion/ScalaFxml.png?branch=master)](https://travis-ci.org/Nuriaion/ScalaFxml)